 The medical industry today is facing greater demands than ever.
 In recent years, hospitals and providers have been consistently looking for methods to decrease costs while improving patient outcomes.
-And in addition to the financial demands, there exists a real problem in rural America when looking at access to care.
-While this problem affects almost every single medical specialty, it is absolutely dire in the mental health field.
+In addition to the financial demands, there exists a real problem in rural America when looking at access to care.
+While this problem affects almost every medical specialty, it is absolutely dire in the mental health field.

 If you’re considering becoming a telehealth provider, you can search for careers here.